kubeedge/sedna/docs/proposals/observability-management.md

 * Code and configuration files
   * Code of edge-cloud synergy AI task exporters
   * Component configuration files for Prometheus, Loki and Grafana
-  * Exporter configuration files for node-exporter and kube-state-metrics
+  * Exporter configuration files for kube-state-metrics
   * JSON configuration files for easy-to-use and good-looking panels on Grafana
 * End-to-end test cases